 5.4 Big-data projects (global/regional) Descriptive scoring: Does the entity harness big-data sources for insights on youth issues?
-(Yes/No) If yes, are such data projects: (single-select) Being initiated One or more projects ongoing One or more projects completed and reports/documentation available Provide details, if available: List up to 3 completed big data projects: Hyperlink Optional for entities NO big data projects OR Big data projects being initiated One or more big data projects ONGOING One or more big data projects COMPLETED AND reports/ documentati on available 6 Fridance on venth 2; Hyperlink; Hyperlink Ontional fac NO nov Now ovidence Nous 6.
+(Yes/No) If yes, are such data projects: (single-select) 1.
+Being initiated 2.
+One or more projects ongoing 3.
+One or more projects completed and reports/documentation available Provide details, if available: List up to 3 completed big data projects: 1 Optional for entities NO big data projects OR Big data projects being initiated One or more big data projects ONGOING One or more big data projects COMPLETED AND reports/ documentati on available 6.
 Evidence on youth UN entities undertake (a range of) cutting-edge research, analyses and reviews (political, legal, policy, technical, other), evaluations and documentation to guide evidence-based advocacy and action on youth.
 6. 1 New evidence (include all research, analyses and reviews for reporting under this KPI, except evaluation efforts carried out under the UN Evaluation Group (UNEG), as the latter will be included under KPI 6.4) (global/regional) Descriptive scoring: Did the UN entity make available new evidence on Youth2030 priority areas in the year, in line with the mandate?
 (Yes/No) If yes, did the new evidence include insights on youth left behind?
 (Yes/No) Provide details, if available: List up to 3 new evidence/ research/ reports made available in the year: 1 Optional for entities NO new evidence made available New evidence on youth made AVAILABLE in one or more Youth2030 Priority Areas New evidence on youth made AVAILABLE one or more Youth2030 priority areas AND included insights on youth left behind 6.2 Best practices and lessons learned (global/regional) Non-rated question: Did the UN entity publish any best practices/ lessons learned documentation with focus on youth (or which are relevant to youth) in the year?
-(Yes/No) Provide details, if available: List up to 3 best practices/ lessons learned documentation published in the year: 1 Optional for entities Non-rated ques tion
+(Yes/No) Provide details, if available: List up to 3 best practices/ lessons learned documentation published in the year: 1 Optional for entities Optional for entities Non-rated ques

-6.3 Flagship and periodic reports (global/regional) Optional for Non-rated ques stion Non-rated question: Did the entity publish any flagship/ periodic reports with focus on youth/that includes insights on youth in the year?
-(Yes/No) Provide details, if available: List up to 3 new flagship/ periodic reports published in the year: 1 entities non rated ques 6.4 Evaluations (include evaluations carried out under UNEG) (global/regional) Descriptive scoring: Did the UN entity complete any evaluations (internal or independent) on youth (issues) in the year?
-(Yes/No) If yes, were one or more of the evaluations joint?
-(Yes/No) Provide details, if available: List up to 3 evaluations completed in the year: 1 Required for all entities NO evaluations completed One or more evaluations COMPLETED at entity level One or more JOINT evaluations COMPLETED 7.
+Did the entity publish any flagship/ periodic reports with focus on youth/that includes insights on youth in the year?
+(Yes/No) Provide details, if available: List up to 3 new flagship/ periodic reports published in the year: 1 Required for all entities NO evaluations completed One or more evaluations COMPLETED at entity level One or more JOINT evaluations COMPLETED 7.
 Set standards UN entities set norms and standards, develop guidance (technical/programmatic/operational) and tools (standards, job aides, training curricula, other tools) to support evidence-based policy and programme design/ development on youth.
-(Global/regional) Descriptive scoring: Did the entity publish new guidance and/ or tools in the year in Youth2030 priority areas, in line with the mandate?
-(Yes/No) If yes, did one or more new guidance(s)/ tools include advice on reaching youth left behind?
-(Yes/No) Provide details, if available: List details of up to 5 new guidance(s)/ tools published in the year and indicate if joint: 1 Optional for entities NO new guidance and/or tools published in the year One or more new guidance and/or tools PUBLISHED in the year One or more new guidance and/ or tools PUBLISHED in the year AND include guidance on reaching youth left behind
+Calcibidation Calcibidatio Optional for entities NO new guidance and/or tools published in the year One or more new guidance and/or tools PUBLISHED in the year One or more new guidance and/ or tools PUBLISHED in the year AND include guidance on reaching youth left behind